 Let’s set the scene: The stockings are hung, the menorah is lit, and the cinnamon candle’s scent is wafting through the house.
 Then, the smell of freshly baked cookies emerges from the kitchen, and everyone gathers ‘round to enjoy a batch of homemade holiday cookies.

 But the real Christmas miracle is that this list of cookie recipes is healthier!
 We understand it’s totally time to splurge and enjoy a holiday treat (or seven), so we’re making it a bit easier by providing some better options.
 From the classic sugar cookie and gingerbread man to raspberry thumbprints and lemon drops, here are 48 cookie recipes that won’t do damage to those healthy habits.

 We can’t not include this classic.
-This recipe is vegan — filled with nut butters, oats, and ground flax — but we promise it puts Nabisco to shame.
+This recipe is vegan—filled with nut butter, oats, and almond meal—but we promise it puts Nabisco to shame.
 Grab a glass of milk and dunk away!